arupadhyay25/MyFitnessPal-App-Clone/README.md

 # MyFitnessPal App (Clone)
-Project: make a clone of https://www.myfitnesspal.com/ site
+Project: make a clone of https://bellavitaorganic.com/ site

 *A Calorie and macros tracking Website help to maintain weight Goals such as Fat, Carbs, and Protein..  *

-&nbsp;&nbsp;&nbsp;&#160;In this project we have tried to make a look alike clone of actual Website.
-With our efforts and the technology stack, that we have learned till now in the masai school, we were able to clone the front end with same looking & features. <br><br>
+&nbsp;&nbsp;&nbsp;&#160;In this project I have tried to make a look alike clone of actual Website.
+With all the efforts and the technology stack, that I have learned till now in the masai school, I was able to clone the front end with same looking & features. <br><br>

 ## Technology Stack Used